grace-notes/website/contents/topics/life-of-christ.md

 sea-monster three days and three nights, so also the Son of Man will be in the heart of the earth three days and three nights.”

-· So Jonah was in the belly of the KETOS, sea-monster for three days.
+&bull; So Jonah was in the belly of the KETOS, sea-monster for three days.

-· And Christ would be in the heart of the earth for three days.
+&bull; And Christ would be in the heart of the earth for three days.

 (b) Listen to Jonah’s prayer from the belly of the fish (2:2-9), “(2) I called out of my distress to the Lord, and He answered me.
 I cried for